 Palette Used: Mar Shades Used: El Ray, Detour, Gridlock, Sorbet & Top Down Method: First up Sorbet went through the crease I then blended Detour through the outer two thirds of the crease also.
 Next up Gridlock got put all over the lid.
 I then put a little bit of El Rey on the inner corner to add a bit of dimension an break up the blue.
 Top Down went on the outer corner, I mixed in a bit more of Detour through the outer corner to brighten up the blue in the crease so it wasn’t too brown, and softened the edges of the crease a little more using Sorbet.
 Detour went underneath the bottom lashes on the outer, and El Rey met the inner corner.
 I loved how smokey this turned out, and yes, I forgot to put mascara on (and went out full glam eyeshadow, no mascara).

 When I think about other nine pan palettes I’ve had over the years this one outperforms them all, compared to the Huda Mauve Obsessions palette which is double the price and only half the quality of these.
+The Colourpop Mar & Sol Eyeshadow Palettes are fantastic and will be favourites in my collection for a while I am sure!
 I hope we get to see more of this size of palette from Colourpop in future – I’d love to see an emerald toned one!

 What do you think of these palettes?